-Remove the cover to inspect the evaporator and to access the evaporator fan.
+Remove the cover to inspect the refrigerator evaporator and to access the evaporator fan.
 The screws may be covered with plastic plugs that you pry out.

 If your refrigerator has a fan cover, remove the screws that hold it in place.
 Then remove the cover to reach the fan.

 Replace the evaporator fan if it’s noisy or doesn’t spin.
-First unplug the refrigerator.
+First, unplug the refrigerator.
 Then remove the screws that hold the fan to the wall of the freezer.

-Photo 4: Replace the fan
+Replace the Fan

 Replace the old fan with a new one.
 Remove the mounting bracket from the old fan and attach it to the new fan.
 Unplug the wires and switch them from the old fan to the new fan.
 Reinstall the fan and replace the cover.

 Pull the fridge away from the wall, unplug it and remove the thin panel on the back near the bottom to access the compressor and condenser fan.
 Next plug the fridge in and wait for the compressor to come on.
 The fan should also come on.
 If the compressor runs but the fan doesn’t, or if the fan is noisy, you need a new fan.
 If neither runs and the compressor is hot, unplug the fridge and point a fan or a hair dryer set to “no heat” at the compressor.
 Wait for the compressor to cool and try again.
 If the compressor runs but the fan doesn’t, the fan is bad.
 Unplug the refrigerator and replace the fan (project directions below).
 If neither runs, then you may need a new relay or compressor.
 Call an appliance repair technician to find out.